mattbell87/matts-php-framework/README.md

 Matt's PHP Framework
 =====================

 Matt's PHP Framework is an object oriented plugin system and templating engine built on PHP.
-It allows your website to be modular, and easy to skin and improve.
+The purpose of this framework is give you a decent PHP boilerplate to build on, make your more website modular and to enable you to skin your website easily without affecting your content.

 ## Requirements
 * Apache